lokodevil/CHDL/README.md

 # CHDL
 Course Hero File Downloader.
 Free.

+Update: this seems to have gotten more popular than expected.

+This was only a small project to learn more about making chrome extensions but I am getting too many requests over many social media platforms.

+I have closed the issues on this repository as I am not providing support for this plugin - it was never intended for production.

 ![](https://puu.sh/mnFsH/d2b9af6b23.png)

 This script was hastily concocted.
 CHDL is a Chrome Extension that attempts to download full (unblurred) documents from Course Hero.